-In addition to my written work, I have used video to “publish” my research.
+I also use video to conduct and disseminate qualitative research on migration and immigration policy.
 My feature-length documentary The Other Side of Immigration (2010) is based on a survey of 700 families I conducted in rural Mexico for my doctoral dissertation.
 The film traces the root causes of Mexican immigration to the United States and the effects of migration in small towns in Mexico.
 It won the American Library Association Notable Video Award in 2011 and I have presented it at about 150 film festivals, universities, and community events over the years.
 It’s used by the U.S. State Department for professional development and has appeared on a number of lists of best immigration documentaries.

 I also wrote, directed, and produced a documentary series called Immigrant America (2014), which was broadcast on Vice News.
 Episodes explore the cost of deporting parents of American citizens, the impact of immigration enforcement on the US agricultural industry, and the root causes of child migration from Central America.
 Finally, I wrote and directed a short documentary called A Mexican Sound, which analyzes the revival of indigenous music and dance in high-emigration communities in northern Mexico.
 It screened at the San Diego Latino Film Festival, the Boston Latino Film Festival, the International Folk Music Film Festival, Cine Las Americas, and others.

 I studied political science and international relations at the University of Texas at Austin (Ph.D.), the University of Chicago (M.A.), and Indiana University (B.A.).
 I live in Brooklyn.